rlvlad/wt-project-2025/docs/sections/sequence_diagram.typ

     _seq("B", "D", disable-src: true, comment: "Redirect") }),
   comment: [
-    From nearly every page, the User is able to logout, at any moment.
-It's a GET request to the Logout servlet: it invalidates the session and redirects the User to the Login page.
+    From every web page except Login and Register, the User is able to logout, at any moment.
+It's a simple `GET` request to the Logout servlet, which checks if the `user` session attribute exists; if it does, then it invalidates the session and redirects the User to the Login page.
   ],
 )